What is the Concept of Measurement in Accounting

-As accounting is the process of identifying, measuring and communicating economic information to enable judgment and decisions by the users of the financial statements.
-Decision makers require past, present and future information.
-Hence, measurement is vital to serving their needs.
+Accounting is the process of identifying, measuring and communicating economic information to enable judgment and decisions by the users of the financial statements.
+Decision-makers require past, present and future information.
+Hence, measurement is vital in serving their needs.

-The point worth noting here is that past and present objects and events can be measured with some degree of accuracy but future events can only be predicated.
-Prediction is also an essential part of the accounting information.
-Decision makers need to take decisions about unseen future which can be served by accounting measurement.
+The point worth noting here is that past and current items and events may be measured with some degree of accuracy, but future happenings can only be anticipated.
+Prediction is also a key aspect of accounting information.
+Decision-makers need to make decisions regarding the unseen future which can be helped by accounting measurement.

-We have been already discussed that accounting is meant to generate information suitable to user’s requirements.
-Measurement is an important part of accounting discipline.
-As a measurement discipline, accounting data is measured in terms of money only.
-Quantitaive information is also being supplied in many cases but such information is supplementary only to monetary information.
+As a measuring discipline, accounting data is measured in terms of money solely.
+Quantitative information is also being offered in many circumstances, although such information is supplementary only to monetary information.